sabival89/nodejs-master-class/README.md

 ## Carts
-When adding items to cart, if the item you are adding to cart already exists, the irem is rejected.
+When adding items to cart, if the item you are adding to cart already exists, the item is rejected.
 The specified item can be updated using the PUT HTTP method/verb

 #### Create - Add items to cart
 - URL: `/carts`